 Payables from Exchange Transactions - The correction relates to Land deposits that were previously recognised as income in previous years.
 The correction affects Deposit for Land and Accumulated Surplus.

-There is also correction of an error for the customer that paid for the service in the prior year, the service was not delivered and the refund was processed in the current year.
-The correction raises a creditor in the prior year and derecognises the revenue.
+There is also correction of travel claims for directors and councillors that was recognised in the incorrect period.
+The correction raises a creditor in the prior year and also recognises expenditure.